actuallyadev/profileCloning/logs/thoughs.md

     triggered
     - Done with the script, testing captchas looks good aswell, have not tested it need to go to the gym rn.
+    - Back from the gym, at the library, I tried running test_captcha.py, I realized that some links need you to be logged into an account to actually show any relevant content, I asked ChatGPT o3 to give me some relevant links, and I am setting elements_over_scrolling to True, with a ratio of 3/2.
+For every 3 elements clicked, 2 actions are spent scrolling.
+    - Some ChatGPT o3 links where shit, so I had to modify them, I have to modify the get_creep_js_output function to return an empty dictionary when there is an exception
+    - Ran one test of 4 minutes, no difference.
+I will up the interactions instead of 15, to 500.
+    - Also realized that clicking buttons with CTAs for logging in or registering an account is not the behaviour we want since it will break normal requests and just make the driver go off into terms and conditions.
+    - For this last point, I have to change logic in get_random_element to call my new function: is_not_log_in_or_register_stem, which takes the element text (or maybe a concatenation of title, aria-label, text and others attributes).
+    - Need to change sleep to == 0, lower threshold + 0
+    - Ran the test with these settings, triggered one captcha with the "warmed_up" profile, and zero with the "fresh" profile.
+    - Maybe a fresh profile works just right, maybe I need to implement selenium concurrency, or change frameworks or execute several drivers, idk at this point.
+    - The issue is that test_captchas even if it has 500 interactions per site, it will only cover the first one, even when the sleep is set to 0
+    - Fuck this, imma go read a book, I will be back though